markshepherd/papr-firmware/Product/README.md

 1. use xxxxx, or F5, to compile and download
 If the PCB's power is coming from the battery connector, you must disconnect the 6-pin SPI after downloading, in order to run the board.
 If power is coming from the charger connector, you can leave the SPI connected.

+If you need to create a new project to run on the PAPR's MCU (for example some new kind of test code, or some experimental code)
+1. in Visual Studio, do `File > New`
+2. board.txt
+3. you may want to add to your new project a copy of Hardware.h, Hardware.cpp, MySerial.h, and MySerial.cpp.
+In particular, the initialization code in Hardware will help you get the board correctly configured.

 # Setting up a new MCU

 If you have a PCB whose microcontroller has never been set up, you must first program the MCU's "fuse bytes" to the correct values:
+10. download and install [avrdude 6.3](https://www.nongnu.org/avrdude/), a windows command-line application for programming the MCU's memories.
+I recommend unzipping into a new folder `c:\avrdude`.
+There are additional docs [here](https://www.ladyada.net/learn/avr/avrdude.html).
 1. make sure the PCB has power, either from the battery connector, or the charger connector.
 1. connect the AVRISPMKII's USB cable to your computer
 1. connect the AVRISPMKII's 6-pin SPI connector to the PCB's 6-pin SPI header